The Letter of Marque: Reviews

 Reviews of this novel in 1990 were enthusiastic and specific as to the most valued aspects of O'Brian's writing.

 Kirkus Reviews finds the novel "authentic and engaging", and O'Brian "a brilliant stylist of sea-historicals".
 The personal worries of Aubrey (his family's finances are in shambles at the start) and Maturin (who wants to win back his estranged wife) "add fiber to the characterizations".
-This review notes Aubrey's triumph over the French in taking their frigate and all ships in one harbor, and his deceptions for the enemy.
+This review notes Aubrey's triumph over the French in taking their frigate and all ships in one harbour, and his deceptions for the enemy.
 As to O'Brian's writing, they found "his every sentence sensuous and emerging from saltwater as naturally as the leap of a flying fish."

 Library Journal finds this long-awaited sequel (in the US) to be an "exciting sea story with good character development."
 O'Brian "created two wonderfully contrasting characters in bluff, hearty Aubrey and reedy, intellectual Maturin."

 Publishers Weekly finds this a "swift, witty tale of money and love."
 They proffer the notion that "If Jane Austen wrote Royal Navy yarns, they might read like this" novel.
 The writing evokes the period both as to manner of speech and the life aboard ship in the early 19th century.

 Richard Snow cites a scene in this novel when the two seek and find the "true line" of a piece by Mozart as illustrating that the "only intellectual common ground the friendship enjoys is the mutual love of music" in an article about the re-issue of the series by W W Norton.
 Their understanding of each other is "warm and instinctual" and he goes on to say that, "On the foundations of this friendship, O'Brian reconstructs a civilization."
 He found this novel to be a "self-contained and satisfying story."